Beyond the Hype: Top Innovation from a Trusted Brand!

 BOWFLEX SALE!
 Save hundreds of dollars on Bowflex machines.
-Click below and use code 'HOLIDAY' at check out.
+Use code 'BOW19' at check out.

 The Bowflex Treadclimbers are similar to a treadmill in that you have a running belt to walk on.
 Instead of just one moving treadbelt, these machines have two separate pedals that move up and down to meet you feet as you walk.
 BowFlex claims that the TreadClimber combines the motions of a treadmill, elliptical trainer and stairclimber.
 This means you will enjoy the belt motion of a treadmill, the incline of a stair-climber, and the reduced impact of an elliptical.

 Here are the main benefits of the Bowflex Treadclimbers:

 There is a lot of truth to this claim for several reasons.
 First, you are walking rather than running and obviously there is less impact and stress when you walk.
 Second, that treadles rise up to meet you feet which further reduces impact.
 Finally, you tend to exercise at an incline, which does intensify your workout.

 First off few people purchase stair climbers these days, so I do not even know why they compare the two.
 Regarding the claim that the BowFlex TreadClimber burns 3.5 times more calories than a treadmill.
 They base that claim with the treadmill at 3.0 mph and “0” incline.
 If you crank up the speed and the incline you will also burn some serious calories on a treadmill.
 It really comes down to how much you are willing to exert yourself on either a TreadClimber or a Treadmill.